Diatomaceous Earth’s Key Role in Successful Growing

 Diatomaceous Earth as a Source of Plant Available Silica

 Diatomaceous earth contains amorphous silicon dioxide, which has micronutrients that can be absorbed in the root system and translocate into the cell wall.
-The silica content of diatomaceous earth is absorbed into plant tissue and helps improve plant structure and resistance to pests and disease.
+The silica content of diatomaceous earth is absorbed into plant tissue and helps improve plant structure.
 It may also contain micronutrients such as Ca, Mg, or Fe, which can be absorbed by the plant’s root system and translocated to the cell wall.

 Other Horticultural Benefits of Diatomaceous Earth

 - Moisture retention: Diatomaceous earth improves the retention of moisture in potting mix, soil, and sandy soil by holding a greater amount of fluid and drying at a slower rate.
 The addition of diatomaceous earth to soil can increase drought resistance, which is particularly beneficial when added to the sand of golf putting greens.

 - ph Buffer – diatomaceous earth provides a level of buffering capacity to maintain an optimal root-zone pH.